Japanese pottery and porcelain: Kamakura period

 Until the 17th century, unglazed stoneware was popular for the heavy-duty daily requirements of a largely agrarian society; funerary jars, storage jars, and a variety of kitchen pots typify the bulk of the production.
 Some of the kilns improved their technology and are called the "Six Old Kilns": Shigaraki (Shigaraki ware), Tamba, Bizen, Tokoname, Echizen, and Seto.

 Among these, the Seto kiln in Owari Province (present day Aichi Prefecture) had a glaze technique.
 According to legend, Katō Shirozaemon Kagemasa (also known as Tōshirō) studied ceramic techniques in China and brought high-fired glazed ceramic to Seto in 1223.
 The Seto kiln primarily imitated Chinese ceramics as a substitute for the Chinese product.
 It developed various glazes: ash brown, iron black, feldspar white, and copper green.
 The wares were so widely used that 'product of Seto' (漢字・かな, Seto-mono) became the generic term for ceramics in Japan.
 Seto kiln also produced unglazed stoneware.
 In the late 16th century, many Seto potters fleeing the civil wars moved to Mino Province in the Gifu Prefecture, where they produced glazed pottery: Yellow Seto (Ki-Seto), Shino, Black Seto (Seto-Guro), and Oribe ware.

 Muromachi period

 According to chronicles in 1406, the Yongle Emperor (1360–1424) of the Ming dynasty bestowed ten Jian ware bowls from the Song dynasty to the shōgun Ashikaga Yoshimitsu (1358–1408), who ruled during the Muromachi period.
 A number of Japanese monks who traveled to monasteries in China also brought pieces back home.
 As they became valued for tea ceremonies, more pieces were imported from China where they became highly prized goods.
 Five of these vessels from the southern Song dynasty are so highly valued that they were included by the government in the list of National Treasures of Japan (crafts: others).
-Jian ware was later produced and further developed as tenmoku and was highly priced during tea ceremonies of this time.
+Jian ware was later produced and further developed as tenmoku and was highly prized during tea ceremonies of this time.